matique/micoo/README.md

 Besides installing the gem just a minimal code is required (see _Usage_).

-Micoo display a styled text including buttons for accepting or rejecting usage of cookies.
+Micoo display a styled text including buttons for accepting, rejecting and customize usage of cookies.

-Clicking *Accept* set the cookie "cookiesOK" to "x", clicking *Reject* will delete the cookie.
+Clicking *Accept* set the cookie "cookiesOK" to "x", clicking *Reject* will delete the cookie, clicking *Customize* links to administration of cookies.

 ## Optional Parameters